Odrakes1992/Odrakes1992/README.md

 ### Web development projects

 I have just finished the Makers Academy Bootcamp.
-The bootcamp focussed on Test Driven Development, Pair Programming and Agile software development using some of the stack show above.
+The bootcamp focussed on Test Driven Development, Pair Programming and Agile software development using some of the stack shown above.
 I also picked up some mentees along the way - 4 and counting!

 See below for a selection of my projects.